-Currently, the City of Barrie maintains the Preservation of Built Heritage Grant, a program administered through the existing Community Improvement Plan (CIP).
-With Council direction, City staff are undertaking a review of the existing CIP, including the Preservation of Built Heritage Grant.

-The proposed new Conservation of Built Heritage Grant program is intended to create a targeted approach in providing grant money, as well as clarifying certain eligibility requirements.
+Previously, the City of Barrie maintained the Preservation of Built Heritage Grant, a program administered through the prior Community Improvement Plan (CIP).
+The new Conservation of Built Heritage Grant CIP program is intended to create a targeted approach for providing grant money to properties that are designated, listed, and under a heritage conservation easement agreement (Section 37 of the Ontario Heritage Act) with either the Province and/or City of Barrie.

-It is proposed that the Conservation of Built Heritage Grant program be separated from the Housing Community Improvement Plan.